 Sports enthusiasts find what they are looking for in Maastricht.
-First of all there is, of course, UM SPORTS that offers 54 different sports to students and employees.
-You can choose from a wide range of classes, from Zumba and ClubPower to Frisbee and Capoeira, and from Muay Thai to Yoga.
+First of all there is, of course, UM SPORTS that offers more than 65 different sports to students and employees: from Zumba to Climbing and from Dodgeball to Fencing, and from Muay Thai to Yoga.
 For those who want to plan their own time, the gym is the place to be and those who want to play in a team the sport associations are welcoming new members.
-Moreover, they organise training and activities for beginning and experienced runners and cyclists.
+Moreover, they organise training and activities for cyclists.

 Exceptional University Sports Centre

-UM SPORTS is accommodated in the recently opened University Sports Centre (USC).
-There, you do not only choose from 35 indoor activities, but you will also find 12 student sports associations.
-It has a gym area with cardio and power equipment where you can exercise alone or with an instructor and a climbing wall.
+The University Sports Centre (USC) is Maastricht University’s sports facility and the home of UM SPORTS.
+It has a gym area with cardio and power equipment where you can exercise alone or guided by an instructor, a climbing wall and squash courts.
 Besides the wide sports offer, UM SPORTS also offers services to its members, such as a free physiotherapy consultation.
 Watch this video, for a glimpse inside the USC.

 Extraordinary – and unique in the Netherlands - is that the USC not only offers many sports facilities, but also learning facilities.
-Students can study before or after a training or work-out in one of the 175 Learning Spaces or use the projection rooms to work with other students on a project or assignment.
+Students can study before or after a training, work-out in one of the 175 Learning Spaces or work with other students on a project or assignment.

 There are of course also many sports associations, health clubs, yoga and Pilates studios in Maastricht that you can join or where you can take classes.

 For more experienced sportsmen and –women the Limburg hills, the Eiffel and the Ardennes offer challenging tracks over beautiful hills and through green valleys alongside meandering small rivers.
 It’s not surprising that each year Maastricht is the (start and/or finish) location for several special sports events.